-During 2008, there were no cases of vibriosis reported in Davis County.
+During 2009, there were no cases of vibriosis reported in Davis County.

-Vaccine-Preventable Diseases
+Vaccine Preventable Diseases

-Vaccine-Preventable Diseases (VPD) are diseases that are preventable through the use of immunizations.
+Vaccine Preventable Diseases (VPD) are those diseases that are preventable through the use of immunizations.
 Many of the vaccine-preventable diseases historically caused a great deal of morbidity and mortality in children.
 Rates of VPDs have dramatically declined in large part because of immunizations.
 Yet worldwide each year, 27 million children do not receive basic vaccines and two million people die of vaccine-preventable diseases.
 Immunizations are the most effective step in protecting the community against VPDs.
 However, these diseases still occur because of importation, vaccine failure or breakthrough, and incomplete or no vaccinations.

-Once a VPD is diagnosed, it is important that public health measures be quickly implemented to contain spread.
-These measures include administration of prophylactic medications and vaccines, isolation of infected individuals, quarantine of exposed individuals, and public education.
+Once a VPD is diagnosed, it is important that public health measures be quickly implemented to contain the spread.
+These measures include the administration of prophylactic medications and vaccines, isolation of the infected individual, quarantine of exposed individuals, and public education.

-What: Chickenpox was the disease most often reported in this category with 48% of cases, followed by hospitalized influenza cases (26%), hepatitis B (17%), and pertussis (6%).
+What: Hospitalized Influenza was the disease most often reported in this category with 51% of the cases, followed by chickenpox cases (32%), hepatitis B (10%), and pertussis (6%).

-Who: Vaccine-Preventable Diseases were most often reported among children under age 10 and were reported equally among males and females.
+Who: Vaccine Preventable Diseases were most often reported among children under age 10 and were reported equally among males and females.

-Where: The average rate of vaccine-preventable diseases was about 7 cases per 10,000 residents.
-The cities of North Salt Lake, Clinton, and Woods Cross experienced a rate much higher than the average in 2008.
-These higher rates are primarily the result of chickenpox outbreaks in these communities.
+Where: The average rate of vaccine preventable diseases was about 10 cases per 10,000 residents.
+Many cities in the county experienced a rate higher than the average in 2009, likely due to clustering of novel H1N1 influenza cases.